What is Smart Prediction?

 Smart Prediction long term

-If you choose to use 24 months (2 years) of actuals data, Fathom is able to factor seasonality into the statistical model.
+If you choose to use 12 or 24 months of actuals data when utilizing either the linear regression or average Smart Prediction option, Fathom is able to factor seasonality into the statistical model.
 This allows you to account for any numerical trends and changes to the chart of account line items, that are tied to seasonal conditions.